 A few requests:

-to formulae code and don't merge them unless you get at least one approval
+of committing directly) and don't merge them unless you get at least one approval

 and passing tests.